SpringWater42/SpringWater42/README.md

 Beyond technical expertise, I’ve gained experience supporting peers in school projects and volunteering at community events, which taught me the value of collaboration and resilience.

-Currently, I’m seeking opportunities in entry-level business administration, customer service, or tech-focused roles where I can continue learning, grow my skill set, and make a positive contribution to my team.

 ###